Skip to main content

 How to tell your igniter is bad

 • Bright orange glow, valve opens in 60 to 90 seconds, burner lights: igniter is healthy.
-Your problem is elsewhere.
+The problem is elsewhere.

 • Dim orange or red glow, never lights: weak igniter.
-It can no longer draw enough current.
-Replace it.
+It can no longer draw enough current to open the gas valve.

 • No glow at all: dead igniter, a wiring break, or a control board not sending power.